Employee Assistance Program

 EAP offers support and referral services.
-Depending on the nature of the problem, an employee is referred to a program, service, or agency — usually in his or her own community — that can provide the help needed.
-New York state has a variety of health insurance plans available to employees.
+Depending on the nature of the concern, an employee is referred to a program, service, or agency — usually within their own community — that can provide the help needed.
+New York State has a variety of health insurance plans available to employees.
 Each one of these plans has procedures to follow to assess alcohol, drug, mental health and medical treatment services.
 At times, these procedures can be complicated and confusing.
-EAP can help employees and their supervisors ensure employees find access appropriate care.
+EAP can help employees find access to appropriate care.

 EAP is free, confidential and voluntary.
-There is no charge for meeting with one of the EAP coordinators, and referrals are not discussed with supervisors, personnel officers or union shop stewards.
+There is no charge for meeting with EAP Coordinator(s), and referrals are not discussed with supervisors, personnel officers, administration, or union representatives.
 The voluntary nature of the program means that the decision to participate in EAP is strictly up to you.
 A supervisor may recommend that an employee seek help from EAP, but the employee is not required to do so.

-Most people experience some personal or emotional problems at one time or another.
-Usually, people can handle these problems on their own.
-Sometimes the problem can affect job performance.
+Many people experience some personal or emotional concerns at one time or another.
+Sometimes the concerns can affect job performance.
 There might be time when employees experience attendance problems, low productivity, or trouble getting along with co-workers and supervisors.
-These issues can result in disciplinary actions and threats to job security, but if an employee gets in touch with EAP in the early stages, chances are that help can be arranged before the problem gets out of hand.
+These issues can result in disciplinary actions and threats to job security, but if an employee gets in touch with EAP in the early stages, chances are that help can be arranged before a concern becomes a problem and gets out of hand.

 A supervisor is not notified when an employee voluntarily comes to EAP for help.
 Your information is confidential.
 If a supervisor refers an employee to EAP, the supervisor is only told that you have contacted EAP, but is not told of any details regarding your situation.

-You can meet in the EAP office Van Hoesen Hall, Room 119, or other arrangements can be made.
+You can meet in the EAP office Winchell Hall, Room 104B, or other arrangements can be made.
 Virtual appointments can be requested and scheduled for Webex .

 The Employee Assistance Program (EAP) is a service to help state employees and their families who are facing a problem in their lives.
 It might be a marital problem, alcoholism, drug abuse, financial strain, or perhaps a legal problem.
 EAP is designed to help the employee handle the problem before it affects his or her job.